How Many Teeth Can You Have on One Implant? Complete Information

 Is the implant procedure painful?

-The implant procedure uses local anaesthesia.
-So, patients should not feel pain during the surgery.
-Some discomfort and swelling may occur after the procedure, but this is usually manageable with medication.
+The implant procedure uses local anaesthesia, so patients should not feel pain during the surgery.
+Some discomfort and swelling may occur afterwards but is usually manageable with medication.

 Are dental implants suitable for everyone?